Jean Segura Player Props: Marlins vs. Rays

 Jean Segura At The Plate

-- Segura is hitting .220 with five doubles, two triples, two home runs and 22 walks.
+- Segura is batting .218 with five doubles, two triples, two home runs and 22 walks.

-- He has homered in two of 79 games played this season, and in 0.7% of his plate appearances.
+- He has gone deep in two of 80 games played this year, and in 0.6% of his plate appearances.

-- He has scored in 23 of 79 games so far this year.
+- He has scored a run in 23 of 80 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.